 The Truckee Tahoe Junior Golf Tour (TTJGT) is an all volunteer organization.
 Participating golf courses have donated 100% of the tee times.
 The goal of the TTJGT is to support the game and junior golfers by providing a competitive and learning environment to experience the game in a new way or to test the skills of an already competitively experienced junior golfer.

-Golf, and especially tournament golf, is a great game for teaching integrity, honesty, behavior, etiquette, math, communiction, respect for the environment and many other values that are very beneficial in life.
+Golf, and especially tournament golf, is a great game for teaching integrity, honesty, behavior, etiquette, math, communiction, respect for the environment and many other values that are beneficial in life.
 These basic qualities, and awareness of them, will always be a primary focus for our players.

 The TTJGT is designed for the junior golfer in providing;